bimdata/python-api-client/docs/ModelApi.md

 Make a PDF or Image file a Model

-Make a PDF or Image file a Model to be used in BIMData services Required scopes: ifc:write, model:write
+Make a PDF or Image file a Model to be used in BIMData services.
+If a model already exists, this route does nothing and returns a 201 with the model Required scopes: ifc:write, model:write

 ### Example